onlywairua/Admin-Dashboard/README.md

 # Admin-Dashboard
-The Admin Dashboard repository provides a comprehensive and customizable solution for managing administrative tasks and monitoring key metrics within your application or system.
+The Admin Dashboard repository provides a comprehensive and customizable solution for managing administrative tasks and monitoring key metrics within an application or system.
 Its work in progress.

-Below is a draft README file for your admin dashboard GitHub repository:

 ---

 # Admin Dashboard